Anurag19101996/Human_Centred_Design_512/data-512-homework_1 /README.md

 2. **Large File Size**: JSON files exceed GitHub's recommended maximum file size (50 MB).
 Use Git Large File Storage (LFS) for storing and managing these files efficiently.
 3. **Access Type Considerations**: The `access` field was removed from the cumulative file due to potential misinterpretation.
 4. **Date Range Limitations**: Data was collected from July 1, 2015, through September 30, 2024, which restricts trend analysis to this time frame.

----

-This documentation should be ready to paste directly into your GitHub repository's `README.md` or similar file.
-It follows GitHub Markdown standards and includes all necessary details.